 By following some basic tips for Watermelon Peperomia care, you should be able to handle this quirky little plant.

 This plant will do best in bright indirect light.
 If it is exposed to too much light then you may find the colour and pattern of the leaves fade.
 If you find this is happening then move it slightly away from the light.
+However, these are not low light houseplants so do not place your Watermelon Peperomia in a place that receives little natural light as your plant will not be able to grow and thrive.

 You can play around with placement until your find the perfect lighting conditions to cultivate your peperomia.
+An east or west facing window will be able to provide your Watermelon Peperomia with the light it requires.

 Make sure you water your Watermelon Peperomia thoroughly with each watering, soaking the soil through so that the roots have plenty of water.
 But make sure you let the soil dry out between each watering to avoid root rot.
 Its vital that you ensure your pot has adequate draining to avoid your Peperomia from standing in water which can also be bad for the plant.